alexpolt/alexpolt.github.io/src/undefined.md

 </div>

   8\.
 The next code is often used as an example of optimization opportunity.
 A compiler optimizer can just skip the loop and compute the final value (10 here).
-Again, GCC is being consistent.
+Again, GCC is being consistent in its handling of potential undefined.
 Clang and MSC check for overflow.

 <div class="code"><TABLE><TR><TH>C++ Code</TH><TH>GCC</TH><TH>Clang</TH><TH>MSC</TH></TR>
 <TR>